turingschool/curriculum/source/academy/workshops/terminal_and_editor.markdown

 * The tilde (`~`) is a shortcut for your "home" directory.
 You can enter `cd ~` from any folder on the system and you'll jump back to your home directory.
 * The single period (`.`) is a reference to the current directory.
 If you enter `cd .` it won't go anywhere.
 But the period is useful especially with Git which you'll see soon.
 * The double period (`..`) is a reference to the parent directory of the current directory (one step up the tree).
 Try entering `cd ..` then `ls` and you should see your user folder. `cd` back into that.
+* Files that start with a `.`, like the `.bash_profile` you'll work with later, are hidden files.
+If you just use `ls` they won't show up, but `ls -lA` will show them.
 * `touch` is used to create blank files.
 Try `touch sample_file` then `ls`.
 * `rm` is used to remove files.
 Remove that sample with `rm sample_file`
 * Removing directories is a bit different.
 Try `rm -rf sample_directory` to remove our previously created sample directory